 CWRS is hosting our annual fundraising photo contest from February 1 – March 31st!
-Amateur* photographers are encouraged to submit their best untouched photos of native Southern Albertan wildlife in their native habitat (no zoo shots!).
+Amateur photographers (defined by less than 25% of annual earnings coming from photography) are encouraged to submit their best untouched photos of native Southern Albertan wildlife in their native habitat (no zoo shots!).
 There are over 400 species of wild animals that call Calgary home, so native habitat can include yards, parks and other city spaces.
 No shots of humans interacting with wildlife please!

 This year we are adding an additional category for children 12 and under.
 Entries can be uploaded from February 1 – March 31st for a small submission fee of $10 per entry.
 To enter please fill out the form below.
 Uploaded photographs must be between 2 and 5 mb.
 Winners will be contacted on April 19th, and showcased at our autumn event.
 Individuals may submit up to 3 entries.